pingcap/docs/faq/deploy-and-maintain-faq.md

 ---
-title: Deploy and Maintain FAQs
+title: Deploy Operation and Maintenance FAQs
 summary: Learn about the FAQs related to TiDB deployment, operations and maintenance.
 ---

-# Deploy and maintain FAQs
+# Deploy Operation and Maintenance FAQs

-This document introduces the FAQs related to TiDB deployment, operations and maintenance.
+This document summarizes the FAQs related to TiDB deployment, operations and maintenance.

-## Operating system requirements
+## Enviroment preparation

-### What are the required operating system versions?
+The operating system version requirements are as follows:

 | Linux OS Platform        | Version      |
 | :-----------------------:| :----------: |